-In addition to these sessions, there will be two plenary debates with invited speakers, one at the start of the conference and one at its close.
-All other conference time will be devoted to Associates, Themed, and Free Sessions.
+In addition to these sessions, there were two plenary debates with invited speakers, one at the start of the conference and one at its close.
+All other conference time were devoted to Associates, Themed, and Free Sessions.

-We are delighted to feature sessions hosted by the following organisations:
+We were delighted to feature sessions hosted by the following organisations:

 - The Performance Philosophy Research Network: Performance-Cage-Philosophy